jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-tim-green-on-curating-a-debut-album.md

 **RR: Final question.
 We hear you like to travel and pick up different instruments from around the world - what has been your best find?
 Will you be taking home a didgeridoo?**

 Tim: I already have a didgeridoo actually!
-Got one from Aus in the past.
+Got one from Oz in the past.
 Although its only quality with myself is looking good, as I’m totally unable to play it haha.
 <br><br>

 **RR: Haha maybe you'll use it in a live set one day.
 Cheers Tim!**